tutalae/creditcard_approval_prediction/README.md

 ![Data Imbalance](https://github.com/tutalae/creditcard_approval_prediction/blob/main/results/imbalance%20data.png)

 ## Experiments
-During the experimentation phase, several models including RandomForest, ElasticNet, DecisionTree, GradientBoosting and XGBoost were evaluated using different hyperparameters.
+During the experimentation phase, several models including RandomForest, LogisticRegression, DecisionTree, GradientBoosting and XGBoost were evaluated using different hyperparameters.
 MLflow was used to track the experiments.
 Performance was evaluated based on RMSE, MAE, and R2 metrics.

 ## Running the Scripts
-All the code and experiments are contained in the Jupyter notebook 'simple_exp_tracking_mlflow.ipynb'.
+All the code and experiments are contained in the Jupyter notebook 'experiment_tracking_mlflow.ipynb'.
 You can run this notebook using Jupyter Notebook or Jupyter Lab.

 To start the notebook, navigate to the project directory in the terminal and type 'jupyter notebook' or 'jupyter lab'.
 This will start the Jupyter server and open a tab in your web browser where you can select and run the notebook.